soodt/Microsoft-AR-Hololens-Chess-Game-CSharp-Unity/README.md

 - Check recognition
 - When a player is in check, they now must make a move that takes themselves out of check
 - Console will print checkmate when checkmate occurs, and stalemate if a stalemate occurs
+- Multiplayer functionality

 ## Development & Testing:

-The project us being created with Unity and MRTK.
+The project is being created with Unity and MRTK.
 The new features for the game are being tested locally and on a Hololens when possible.

-The CI/CD pipeline is currently in development and Azure is being used to implement this.

-## Features to be implemented as per the product backlog:

-- Implement CI/CD workflow
-- Optimise capturing
-- Integrate chess engine made by another group
-- Creation of a start menu
-- Pawn promotion
-- Tile highlight turns red when a take is available
+The CI/CD pipeline has been devloped using Azure.
+Unit tests have been written too.